mia-platform/documentation/docs/fast_data/configuration/realtime_updater/realtime_updater_v8.md

 that are received from the associated System of Records.
 Once modifications are stored to the database, the service triggers downstream components with the proper mechanism, so that Single Views can be regenerated with the latest data.

-For having an overview of the features of the Real-Time Updater, you can go [here](/fast_data/configuration/realtime_updater/realtime_updater_v7.md).
-Below, instead, is explained how to configure the service starting from version `v8`.
+In this page it is explained how to configure the service starting from version `v8`.
 With this version the service has been overhauled and polished to offer a more streamlined configuration experience, improved performances and higher reliability.

+For an overview Real-Time Updater's features, it is possible to read the introduction documentation [here](/fast_data/realtime_updater.md).

 ## Environment variables